CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

   * The results show that increasing the block size could hurt the performance.
 One reason could that many threads share the common memory resource in a block and too many threads can cause the need of reuse registers and memory space.

 ![](images/p_block.png)

+* For the coherent uniform grid: did you experience any performance improvements with the more coherent uniform grid?
+Was this the outcome you expected?
+Why or why not?
+  * The performance is greatly improved by the more coherent uniform grid algorithm.
+The framerate per second drops to around 60 with 300000 boids for uniform grid algorithm.
+However, the framerate per second stays 90 even with 1000000 boids for the more coherent uniform grid algorithm.
+As a reference, the framerate per second of the naive algorithm drops to 8 with only 100000 boids.